-Asiago, is a cow's milk cheese, produced only on the Asiago plateau in the Veneto foothills in Italy.
-The cheese-making tradition in the provinces of Vicenza and Trento dates back to more than thousand years.
-Traditionally, it was made from sheep's milk but today it is produced from unpasteurised cow's milk.
+Asiago DOP (protected designation of origin) is a cow's milk cheese produced only on the Asiago plateau in the Veneto foothills in Italy.
+The cheese-making tradition in the provinces of Vicenza and Trento dates back more than a thousand years.
+Traditionally, it was made from sheep's milk, but today it is produced from unpasteurised cow's milk.

-Texture wise, Asiago goes through many changes, assuming different textures, according to its aging.
-There are two types of Asiago - fresh Asiago (Asiago Pressato) has a smooth texture while the aged Asiago (Asiago d'allevo) has a crumbly texture.
-Asiago d'allevo is matured for different time periods; Mezzano for 4-6 months, Vecchio for more than ten months and Stravecchio for two years.
-On the other hand, Asiago Pressato made with whole milk is matured for a month and sold fresh as a softer, milder cheese.
+The texture of Asiago DOP differs according to its ageing period.
+There are two types of Asiago - fresh Asiago (Asiago Pressato) has a smooth texture, while aged Asiago (Asiago d'allevo) has a crumbly texture.
+Asiago d'allevo is matured for different periods: Mezzano for 4-6 months, Vecchio for more than ten months, and Stravecchio for two years.
+On the other hand, Asiago Pressato made with whole milk, is matured for a month and sold fresh as a softer, milder cheese.

-Depending on age, the rinds of Asiago can be straw coloured and elastic to brownish gray and hard.
+Depending on age, the rind of Asiago cheese can be straw-coloured and elastic to brownish-grey and hard.
 The paste can be white to dark yellow, with small to medium irregular holes.
-Based on the aging, Asiago can be used for grating, melting, slicing on a variety of salads, sandwiches, soups, pastas, and sauces.
+Asiago can be used for grating, melting, and slicing on salads, sandwiches, soups, pasta, and sauces.